-Julie Eastland became a member of our Board of Directors upon the effectiveness of the registration statement of which this prospectus is a part.
+Julie Eastland has been elected to become a member of our Board of Directors upon the effectiveness of the registration statement of which this prospectus is a part.
 Ms. Eastland is a consultant with Eastland Advisory Services since February 2020.
 Prior to consulting, Ms. Eastland was the Chief Financial and Business Officer of Rainier Therapeutics, Inc., a biotechnology company, since August 2018.
-Prior to Rainier Therapeutics, Ms. Eastland served as Chief Business Officer and Chief Financial Officer for Cascadian Therapeutics, Inc., a biotechnology company, from September 2010 through its acquisition by Seattle Genetics in March 2018.
+Prior to Rainier Therapeutics,

+Ms. Eastland served as Chief Business Officer and Chief Financial Officer for Cascadian Therapeutics, Inc., a biotechnology company, from September 2010 through its acquisition by Seattle Genetics in March 2018.
 Prior to Cascadian, Ms. Eastland served as the Chief Financial Officer and Vice President of Finance and Administration for VLST Corporation, a biotechnology company, from January 2006 to September 2010.
-Prior to VLST Corporation, Ms. Eastland was the Vice President of Strategic Planning at Dendreon Corporation, a biotechnology company, from March 1996 to April 1998.
+Prior to VLST Corporation, Ms. Eastland was the Vice President of Strategic Planning at Dendreon Corporation, a biotechnology company, from October 2000 to October 2005.
+Prior to Dendreon, Ms. Eastland was the Controller at Amgen, a biopharmaceutical company, from March 1996 to April 1998.

 Ms. Eastland currently serves on the board of the TSX-listed company Pascal Biosciences Inc. and on the boards of Harpoon Therapeutics, Inc., and Dynavax Technologies, both Nasdaq listed companies.
 Ms. Eastland holds a B.S. in Finance from Colorado State University and an M.B.A. from Heriot-Watt University of the Edinburgh University in Scotland.
 We believe that Ms. Eastland's extensive professional experience and expertise provide her with the qualifications and skills to serve on our board of directors.